jon-brandy/hackthebox/Categories/Pwn/No Gadgets/README.md

 ## Lessons Learned:
 1. Bypass **strlen()** check.
-2. Exploiting GLIBC version 2.35.
+2. Exploiting GLIBC version 2.35 gadgets limitation.
-3. Perform partial GOT overwrite using controlled **RBP**.
+3. Perform GOT overwrite using controlled **RBP**.
-4. Passing **/bin/sh** strings to drop shell.

 ## DESCRIPTION:
 <p align="justify">In a world of mass shortages, even gadgets have gone missing.
 The remaining ones are protected by the gloating MEGAMIND, a once-sentient AI trapped in what remains of the NSA's nuclear bunker.
 Retrieving these gadgets is a top priority, but by no means easy.
 Much rests on what you can get done here, hacker.
 One could say too much.</p>